splendidcomputer/cora_project/README.md

 ## Project description

 ### Dataset
-The Cora dataset consists of 2708 scientific publications classified into one of seven classes (`Case_Based`, Genetic_Algorithms, Neural_Networks, Probabilistic_Methods, Reinforcement_Learning, Rule_Learning, `Theory`).
+The Cora dataset consists of 2708 scientific publications classified into one of seven classes (`Case_Based`, 'Genetic_Algorithms', 'Neural_Networks', 'Probabilistic_Methods', 'Reinforcement_Learning', 'Rule_Learning', `Theory`).
 The citation network consists of 5429 links.
 Each publication in the dataset is described by a 0/1-valued word vector indicating the absence/presence of the corresponding word from the dictionary.
 The dictionary consists of 1433 unique words.
 The README file in the dataset provides more details.

 Download Link: https://linqs-data.soe.ucsc.edu/public/lbc/cora.tgz